GreshB/DNA-String-to-Protein-Chain/README.md

 - added the ability for two chains to be outputted
 - added aesthetic formating to the outputted chain(s)
 - added descriptions to each function
-- added comments to if statements and loops to describe what their purpose is
+- added comments to if statements and loops to describe what their purposes are
 - formatted the code to be read more easily